DTJF/fbdoc/src/doc/Preparation.md

 - *fb-doc.exe* (on other systems).

 That's all you need to get started.
-Now you can use \Proj and check its features, ie translate FB code to intermediate C format or generate templates.
+Now you can use \Proj and check its features, ie. translate FB code to intermediate C format or generate templates.

 Therefor you don't need a complex installation.
 Just place the compiled